MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-analytics-insights-csh.md

 ### Supported tables

-The following tables are leveraged for Customer service Historical Analytics:
+The following tables are used for Customer service Historical Analytics:

 - incident
 - incidentresolution